Explore History & See Missouri’s Historical Landmarks

 In St. Louis, the Campbell House Museum delights history buffs and architecture aficionados alike.
 The elegant townhouse, now one of the city's historical landmarks, underwent a $3 million restoration to become one of the nation's most accurately restored 19th century buildings.
 The home belonged to fur trader and entrepreneur Robert Campbell until 1938.
 Today, the museum displays hundreds of his family's original belongings, including paintings, furniture, letters, carriages and clothing.

 Immerse yourself in history at the Patee House Museum, in St. Joseph.
 This museum of history was constructed in 1858 as a luxury hotel, which ultimately served as the Pony Express headquarters, a college for girls, a Union army office during the Civil War, and a shirt factory.
 Visit the Patee House Museum to experience the historical sites of St. Joseph as they were in the 1860s; sit in a 19th century train; and take a spin on a vintage carousel.
-The Jesse James Home, where the notorious outlaw was gunned down in 1882, is one block away.
+The Jesse James Home, where the notorious outlaw was gunned down in 1882, is on the grounds.